-The Board met 5 times during 2022 and took various actions by written consent.
+The Board met ten times during 2023 and took various actions by written consent.

-All directors attended at least 75% of the Board and each committee on which they served.
+All directors attended at least 75% of the meetings of the Board and each committee on which they served.

 While the Board does not have a formal policy, all directors are encouraged to attend annual meetings of shareholders.
-All of our then-serving Board members attended the 2022 annual meeting.
+All of our then-serving Board members attended the 2023 annual meeting.